macislenes/burger/README.md

 ## Unpacking the app:
 The application is divided into six main parts

-* config:
+* config: holds two Javascript files

-* controllers:
+    * connection.js - sets up the mysql connection
+    * orm.js - what our models will use to communicate to the database

+* controllers: responsible for defining routes that the server can listen to
+    * get '/index'- using the model to display the burgers currently in the database
+    * post '/burger'- using the model we are inserting a new burger into the mysql database
+    * put '/burger/id- using the model we will update a burger from un-devoured to devoured

-* db:
+* db: our mysql files

-* models:

-* public:

-* views:
+    * schema.sql - creates our database
+    * seeds.sql - feeds the database data

+* models: representation of the data we plan on sending to the database.
+Connects the orm which communicates with the database

+* public: contains the assets we will use on the client side such as CSS and Javascript

+* views: contains the main.handlebars page we will use as a layout and the index.handlebars to render the burgers to the html dynamically

 ## Start to Finish:
-Here's how you can use FriendFinder!
+Here's how you can use Eat da Burger!

-1. Enter your name followed by a photo URL in after the survey page opens
+1. Enter the name of a burger you like to enjoy
-2. Give your answers on a scale of 1 - 5 based on how much you agree or disagree with a statement
-3. Submit the survey and your match will generate on the screen for you
+2. Press the 'Add a Burger' button
+3. When you want to eat the burger push the 'Devour' button
+4. The burger will move from the left to the right of the page

 Designed and developed by: Maci Slenes